 Leave it to the Bloatlord!

-Kyriakos Grizzly a natural athlete?
+6-Kyriakos Grizzly a natural athlete?

-That means that it’s not quite the same as a competitive athlete and – whether or not he is using PEDs – that’s not as much of a problem.
+Whether or not he is using PEDs – that’s not as much of a problem.
 There are no rules to break and he’s not made a clear statement either way – of using or denying use.

 It’s hard to tell whether Kyriakos Grizzly is using some type of performance-enhancing drugs to carry the weights like he does.
 This website is a natural bodybuilding place, and I would like to associate the Grizzly as a natural athlete – until we have more info.